 STAFF

-Kamilla Earlywine is the Programs Coordinator at Granary Arts and a Utah native with generational history in the Sanpete Valley.
+Kamilla Earlywine is the Manager of Programs and Marketing at Granary Arts and a Utah native with generational history in the Sanpete Valley.
 Earlywine received an AFA from Snow College where she graduated cum laude, was the curator of Lumlux Gallery and worked in the visual arts department as the photography Teaching Assistant.
 As a practicing artist, she is interested in personal narrative and identity.
 Her work explores the correlations between memories, objects, places and energy as she aims to discover and preserve the stories within those connections.
 Earlywine’s selected exhibitions include Bountiful Davis Art Center, Writ & Vision, Lenscratch, UMOCA + Granary Arts (Lawn Gnomes 2020), Snow Art Gallery, Eccles Art Gallery, and The Curated Fridge.
 In 2017 Earlywine received the Best-In-Show award for Maternal Identity I at Snow College’s Artists in Residence, Works in Progress group exhibition.
 Her work has been published in Exponent II, Weeds Literary Journal, and she has self-published several books.
 She lives with her husband and three sons in Provo, UT where she works as a freelance photographer specializing in the documentation of art and enjoys practicing yoga, collecting houseplants, and gardening.

 COLLABORATORS